MULTIPLE CHOICE AND OTHER OBJECTIVE TESTS

 An important commercial source of ammonia is:

-The repetition of "ammonia" in answer #1 potentially eliminates that as the correct choice.
+The repetition of "ammonia" in answer a potentially eliminates that as the correct choice.

-"Coal" in both #2 and #3 suggests one of these answers. #3 is the correct one.
+"Coal" in both b and b suggests one of these answers, and c is the correct one.

 Test questions are often taken directly from the textbook.
 Watch for "unusual" or "catchy" statements.
 Watch for dates, definitions, or statements of facts.